chettrick/stm32cubef4/Projects/STM324xG_EVAL/Applications/FatFs/FatFs_MultiDrives/readme.txt

   ******************************************************************************
   @endverbatim

-@par Example Description
+@par Application Description

-This example provides a description on how to use STM32Cube firmware with FatFs middleware component as a generic FAT file system module, in order to develop an application exploiting FatFs offered features with multidrives (RAMDisk, uSD) configuration.
+This application provides a description on how to use STM32Cube firmware with FatFs middleware component as a generic FAT file system module, in order to develop an application exploiting FatFs offered features with multidrives (RAMDisk, uSD) configuration.